urunsiyabend/urunsiyabend/README.md

 🖥️ Currently exploring new technologies, working on backend development

-🎓 Studying Computer Engineering at Ege University
+🎓 Computer Engineering Graduate from Ege University

 💯 Skilled at software development and graphic design